 Brain gains made from playing an instrument apparently don't wane as you age either.
 Studies show that speech-processing and memory benefits extend well into your golden years — even if your musical training stopped after childhood.
-A 2015 Canadian study found that older people who had musical training when they were young could identify speech 20 percent faster than those with no training.
-In another study, people aged 60 to 83 who'd studied music for at least 10 years remembered more sensory information, including auditory, visual and tactile data, than those who'd studied for one to nine years.
-Both groups scored higher than people who'd never learned an instrument.
+A Canadian study published in the Journal of Neuroscience found that older people who had musical training when they were young could identify speech 20 percent faster than those with no training.
+In another study published in Neuropsychology, people aged 60 to 83 who had studied music for at least 10 years remembered more sensory information, including auditory, visual and tactile data, than those who studied for nine years or less.
+Both groups scored higher than people who had never learned an instrument.

 7. Fosters math and science ability

 Musical notes, chords, octaves, rhythm, and meter can all be understood mathematically.
 So playing music should raise your math game, right?
 The research is mixed, but there seems to be an underlying correlation between music-making and better math skills.
-For instance, a study found that preschoolers who got keyboard lessons performed better on a test of spatial-temporal reasoning (the ability to mentally envision spatial patterns and understand how they fit together) than kids who got computer instruction or those who didn't participate in either activity.
+For instance, a study published in the Journal of Neurology Research found that preschoolers who got keyboard lessons performed better on a test of spatial-temporal reasoning (the ability to mentally envision spatial patterns and understand how they fit together) than kids who got computer instruction or those who didn't participate in either activity.
 Researchers believe that elevated spatial-temporal reasoning leads to better math and science performance.

 8. Improves motor skills

-No doubt about it, playing an instrument requires stellar hand-eye-ear coordination (getting hands and fingers to translate musical notes on a page into sound).
+We know that playing an instrument requires good hand-eye-ear coordination (getting hands and fingers to translate musical notes on a page into sound).
 And for music-makers who start young enough, those heightened musical motor skills seem to translate into other areas of life as well.
-Researchers in Canada found that adult musicians who started playing before age 7 had better timing on a non-music motor-skill task than those who started music lessons later.
-What's more, their superior motor abilities actually showed up in their brains.
+Researchers at Concordia University in Montreal found that adult musicians who started playing before age 7 had better timing on a non-music motor-skill task than those who started music lessons later.
+What's more, their superior motor abilities showed up in their brains.
 Scans revealed stronger neural connections in motor regions that help with imagining and carrying out physical movements.